 US ZIP9 Coder Tool

-Use the US ZIP9 Coder tool to associate geographic coordinates with input ZIP9 (also known as ZIP+4) codes in an address file.
+Use US ZIP9 Coder to associate geographic coordinates with input ZIP9 (also known as ZIP+4) codes in an address file.
 This enables you to carry out geography-based analyses.
 The US ZIP9 Coder appends latitude and longitude, county and state FIPS code, and census tract and block number.

 The US ZIP9 Coder tool requires a separate installation located on the Core Data Bundle installation disk.

 Configure the Tool